 Joint Class Schedule:

-To join a call, please call the Pre-Admission Office at (712) 794-5733 to RSVP your attendance at a Joint Class, or email firstname.lastname@example.org.
+To join a class, please call the Pre-Admission Office at (712) 794-5733 to RSVP your attendance at a Joint Class, or email firstname.lastname@example.org.

 Joint Classes are held in the St. Anthony Room, in the Education Center at St. Anthony.
 When you arrive for your class, plan to park in the covered parking and take the elevators in the Surgery Building to the Education Center, on 4th floor.